 According to obstetricians, the infant's need to be born in what they have defined as a safe environment, i.e. an obstetric unit, takes precedence over the mother's desire to give birth in what doctors have described as the comfort of her own home.
 It is a perspective that pits the baby's needs against those of the mother, setting 'overriding' physical needs against 'mere' psychological ones.
 It is rooted in the perception that the baby is a passenger in the carriage of its mother's body--the 'hard and soft passages,' as they are called.
 It is also rooted in the notion of the mind-body split, in the idea that the two are separate and function, somehow, independently of each other, just like the passenger and the passages.
 While women may speak about 'carrying' babies, they do not see themselves as 'carriers,' any more than they regard their babies as 'parasites' in the 'maternal environment.'
 If you see your baby as a part of you, there can be no conflicts on interests between you.I previously linked to a book review that explores this concept of the more aptly described "obstetric conflict" in even more depth.

-Tomorrow is Independence Day and I think it is fitting to remember that mother and baby dyads are NOT independent of each other.
+As we consider healthy birth practice six, I think it is fitting to remember that mother and baby dyads are NOT independent of each other.
 I have written before about the concept of mamatoto--or, motherbaby--the idea that mother and baby are a single psychobiological organism whose needs are in harmony (what's good for one is good for the other).

 As Willa concluded in her CfM News article, "...we must reject the language that portrays a mother as hostile to her baby, just because she disagrees with her doctor."